Asthma and the Environment

 Asthma emergency department visits due to PM2.5

-PM2.5 can cause asthma ED visits, which represent part of the health burden of fine particle air pollution.
+ED visits for asthma due to PM2.5 air pollution.
+These represent part of the health burden of air pollution.

 Asthma emergency departments visits due to Ozone

-Ozone can cause asthma ED visits, which are part of the health burden of air pollution.
+ED visits for asthma due to ozone.
+These are part of the health burden of air pollution.

 Asthma hospitalizations due to Ozone

-Ozone can cause hospitalizations for asthma, which are part of the health burden of air pollution.
+Hospitalizations for asthma due to ozone.
+These are part of the health burden of air pollution.

 Health insurance (adults)

-Health insurance coverage is associated with numerous beneficial health effects.
-Those with health insurance are more likely to have a regular doctor, receive preventive care services, better manage chronic health conditions, have longer life expectancy, and more.
+Adults with any kind of health insurance.
+People with health insurance are more likely to have a regular doctor, receive preventive care services, better manage chronic health conditions, have longer life expectancy, and more.

 Asthma emergency department visits (age 5 to 17)